 Schedule a Free Consultation After Being Hurt at Work

-At The Law Offices of Michael A. DeMayo, L.L.P. ®, our lawyers work on a contingency fee basis, which means we will not charge attorney’s fees unless we recover compensation in your case.
+At DeMayo Law Offices, L.L.P. ®, our lawyers work on a contingency fee basis, which means we will not charge attorney’s fees unless we recover compensation in your case.
 Because we don’t get paid until you get paid, we’ll fight hard to get you what you deserve.

 Additionally, we offer free consultations in person or over the phone to help you better understand your rights under NC workers’ compensation laws.
 Contact us for a free consultation today.